 Drugs Taken While Breastfeeding

-The best recommendation is to only a take a drug if it is absolutely necessary, and to always consult a doctor beforehand for a professional opinion.
-If a drug needs to be taken while breastfeeding, the lowest possible dose is recommended, and should be timed so that the lowest amount of the drug is present in breastmilk during the next feeding.
+The best recommendation is to only take a drug if it is absolutely necessary and to always consult a doctor beforehand for a professional opinion.
+If a drug needs to be taken while breastfeeding, the lowest possible dose is recommended and should be timed so that the lowest amount of the drug is present in breastmilk during the next feeding.
 Another good idea is to monitor any reactions a feeding baby may have in case of anything irregular.

 A developing baby is always reliant on its mother for its oxygen, nutrients, hormones, chemicals, and everything needed to develop fully and properly.
 Disruption by any drug to the fetal environment can pose short and long-term risks to both the child and mother.
 While healthcare professionals should always be consulted when situations involving drugs arise, abstinence from drugs overall is the best way to ensure the highest chances of a healthy term and birth.

 1. “Facts about Birth Defects.”
 Centers for Disease Control and Prevention, 21 September 2015.
 Web.
 15 April 2017.

 2. “Birth Defect Statistics.”
 Physicians Committee for Responsible Medicine.
 Web.
 6 May 2017.